0xScratch/LFGHO-GHOShare/README.md

   <img src="ghoshareimg.png" alt="Ghoshare Image" width="20%" height="auto"/>
 </p>

-GhoShare is an iOS app for easy expense splitting and settlement using credit delegation, token swapping and cross-network transactions.
+GhoShare is an iOS app created to address the spesific shortcoming in current expense splitting apps by enabling decentralised direct in-app settlements of payments using credit delegation, token swapping and cross-network transactions.
 Secured by biometric authentication and EIP 4337 smart accounts.
-As opposed to alternative payment splitting apps, GhoShare ensures that all payments are actually settled and not symbolic numbers.

 # 👻 Main Features